-This is a tutorial on how to draw a nose by the illustrator Raquel Arellano.
-You will learn how noses in any style can be broken down into basic shapes.
-Understanding it's basic structure will enable you to draw a variety of noses!
+Learn how to draw a nose by illustrator Raquel Arellano.
+See how drawing noses in any style can be broken down into basic shapes, step by step with pictures.

-In this tutorial, you will learn how to draw a nose from its simplest and most basic shapes.
-From there, you can see how to make noses even more complex and in different shapes and sizes.
-One of the objectives is to be able to design a unique, expressive, creative face that has personality.
+In this tutorial, you will learn how to draw a nose easily using its simplest and most basic shapes.
+From there, you can see how to draw noses even more complex and in different shapes and sizes.
+One of the objectives is to be able to draw a unique, expressive, creative face that has personality.

 For this tutorial, I mainly used Clip Studio Paint EX for iPad, although you can adapt all the explanations to other graphic apps such as Procreate, Photoshop, etc.

 Before you start drawing noses in different styles and shapes, it’s best to secure your understanding of its basic structure.
 Once you grasp the basic foundation of something, it greatly helps when recreating it in another drawing style, from realistic to an anime nose.
 If you follow this order, it will be much easier to draw the nose you need even without a face drawing reference.